Learning How to Write a Lab Report

 Some of the critical elements, which a lab report includes, are raw data and a hypothesis.
 When the student is aware of all these critical elements, he will easily adapt his/her lab report to professor’s requirements.

 Any lab report is meant to present data.
 It also has to discuss the analysis of the raw data.
-It cannot be a mere presentation of the recorded information, observation, and expected results.
+It cannot merely present the recorded information, observation, and expected results.
 The student should find and explain why the variances occurred and how they became possible.
 It is crucial to state how it affected the whole experiment.
-In the end, one should demonstrate an understanding of the concepts under examination.
+Ultimately, one should demonstrate an understanding of the concepts under examination.

 Defining a Laboratory Report